 Fort Bend County is a thriving suburb of Houston, the nation’s fourth largest city.
-With this proximity comes the conveniences of a larger city and Fort Bend strives to be the most family-friendly community in Texas.
+Residents enjoy the conveniences of a larger city and the family-friendly environment Fort Bend strives to maintain.
 It has consistently been on lists of top places to live, work and play.
-See below for some of the top reasons you might consider your new home in Fort Bend County.
+See below for some of the many reasons you might consider your new home in Fort Bend County.

 Fort Bend County has been recognized by a variety of studies as an outstanding community in which to raise your family.
-The county has been ranked for its safety, education, low cost of living, diversity, and growth over the past few years.
-For families interested in relocating to the area, whether it be from another part of the city or another state all together, here are just a few statistics about living in Fort Bend County*.
+The county has been highly ranked for its safety, education, low cost of living, diversity and growth over the past for years.
+For families interested in relocating to the area, whether it be from another part of the city or another state, here are a few accolades Fort Bend County has earned:

 |- The County Health Rankings & Roadmaps|